joaomelo/auth-mech/README.md

 The four recognized statuses are: `'UNSOLVED'`, `'SIGNEDOUT'`, `'UNVERIFIED'`, `'SIGNEDIN'`.

 The initial status is `'UNSOLVED'`.
-It will hold until Fireauth resolves the first login verification.
-It is useful to control a start loading screen, for example.
+It will hold until Fireauth concludes its first login verification.
+This status is useful to control a start loading screen, for example.

 While `'SIGNEDOUT'` status meaning is evident, the choice between `'UNVERIFIED'` and `'SIGNEDIN'` signals if the current user has verified its email.
 That is useful for routing, for example.
 You can choose to send users to a pending email verification screen or the default signed in page.